ashim888/dataStructureAndAlgorithm/Assignments/assignment_6/README.md

 ```
 • Everyone should have their assignment on their own git

-• After Completion Provide Your repository Link to your respective emails
+• After Completion Provide Your repository Link to respective emails below

 	• Morning Students email your assignments to shishirshrestha123@gmail.com